bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.4 - 14.01.2015 =
+* Bugfix : Private and password protected posts display was fixed.
+* Bugfix : We fixed errors while using <!--more-->.
+* Bugfix : Bugs that occurred if SERVER_PORT was present in the website address were fixed.

 = V1.0.3 - 26.12.2014 =
 * Bugfix : Error that occurs when WP is installed in a subfolder was fixed.